IssaihPerez/Capstone-2025/EnhancementOne.md

 purpose.
 The initial program was an executable that opened up a browser interface that users can interact and scroll through.
 The page listed off different states with a link towards a travel agency that users can use to book or plan out trips to their selected state.
-When looking into porting the Java program into C++, I discovered that C++ doesn't have

-The chosen artifact was pulled from CS 250: Software Development Lifecycle, this demonstrated my ability to use well founded and innovative techniques as I ported this project from Java into C++ and made it closely match what the initial program was when it was ran in Java.
-The initial Program was created as an executable that opened a browser page that showed a list of different destinations that the user can click on, and it would take them to a travel page where they can get information about that specific destination.
-When translating it to C++, I had to learn and utilize CMake to build the project since C++ doesn’t have "Swing" capabilities since that is a Java function.
-Learning a new program as well as porting a Java application into C++ was not an easy task but after successfully creating an executable that provides almost the same functionality as the Java program but in another language and using a different tool to program it, I can confidently say I successfully used well-founded and innovative techniques to improve this artifact.
-Looking at it from the collaborative side, providing links or tools to reach out towards other websites or links provides a collaborative effort with other developers as building an application or program that connects with other areas of the Computer Science field helps improve the overall quality of work with other areas and provides a good working relationship with different areas of profession.
-Having only pictures gives a nice visual towards the application but adding more interactables such as links makes a world of difference, as it feels more cared for and helps connect from one development of the Computer Science world to another.

-There were a lot of challenges that I had to overcome when modifying this artifact.
-Figuring out how to properly use and run CMake was a struggle as there isn’t much support or knowledge bases, at least that I could find, that helped me figure out my issues or what to do and what all to download.
-Having to constantly go through the installers and figure out what little box I didn’t check to get access to a specific tool was the most tedious process, as finding out I did everything right just to not see something work and finding out something wasn't installed was time consuming.
-This was honestly a very lengthy process, and I am content with how it turned out but it definitely took it's time.
-I learned the importance of paying attention to all the little details, especially the version numbers as finding out that the entire executable didn't want to work because I put 6.6.2 instead of 6.9.2 really annoyed me as I was stuck for days as to why this command didn’t work.
-I struggled to find out why the command prompt would keep spitting out errors even though I clearly detailed the path towards the tools was part of what I struggled the most with, as there was a lot of set up issues as I was downloading all of these tools with little to no experience with them.
+When looking into porting the Java program into C++, I discovered that C++ doesn't have "Swing" capabilities like Java does, and since the program was written using "Swing" I needed to figure out an alternative programming method that has the same functionality as "Swing" in C++.
+After doing some researching and messing around I learned about something called CMake, which is a programming tool I have never heard of before, and found out that this tool is very similar to "Swing" in style but is for C++.
+After successfully porting the program from one programming language to another, as well as learning another C++ tool I previously never learned about, I can confidently say that I have showcased my ability to use well founded and innovative techniques to improve this artifact.
+Looking at my accomplishments in more broader terms, the added benefit of me adding in external links to other websites can help further the way my application can be utilized, as collaborating with other resources (such as web browsers) can help improve the uses an application can have, and further increasing the networking and connections one might have.
+Although having nice pictures helps enhance the application visually, allowing the user to have further interactions as well as providing ways for the user to keep progressing through the application to accomplish more than one thing really helps make it shine.
+For this specific example, having an application that not only advertises different places to travel but also provides ways for users to actually book or plan to travel to the listed places further improves what we can do in the tech field and the reputation of Computer Scientists.

+There were quite a lot of challenges that I faced during the enhancing of this artifiact, as figuring out how to properly use and run CMake was no small feat, as I could barely find any documentation about the program or any guides on how to troubleshoot it.
+There were several instances where I had to reinstall the program because I forgot or didn't check off a specific box and it caused certain elements to not function properly.
+Although this was a time consuming process, once I figured out the installation errors, it wasn't smooth sailing as afterwards I had a couple issues when trying to run the program.
+A good amount of them were user error, as I quickly learned I wasn't the most accurate when it came to typing out the C++ code but after countless trials and erroring, I was able to figure out what was wrong and debug all the errors and get the program to function.
+Below will be an example of one such user error I had, as I listed the Programs Version to be 6.6.2 instead of 6.9.2, so when Visual Studio tried looking for an older version, it kept throwing back an error.

 <img src="assets/images/CmakeError1.png" alt="Cmake Error #1 Picture">

 Overall, this was a great learning experience, and I learned that making sure little pieces of the project worked before doing the entire program was the way to go.
-Below will be a pictur of me making the actual program works before adding in the images, to where it will look like the image above.
+Below will be a picture of me making sure the actual program works before adding in the images, to where it will look like the image above.
+Paying attention to the details is what helped me make sure I was successful in the refinement of this artifact.

 <img src="assets/images/CmakeProgress1.png" alt="Cmake Progress #1 Picture">